manloloy/ECE205Course/CourseNotes/01a-Unix-Linux.md

 5. When prompted for `login as:`, type your **UH username**.
 6. Enter the default password: **`ECE205_Start!`**
    - **Note:** Your password will **not show** as you type.
+7. If this is your first time logging in to the server or your username was reset, then you will be prompted to change your password to your own custom password.
+Pick something secure that you can easily remember.
+8. **New password:** Type your own secure password.
+9. **Retype new password:** Confirm your new password.
+10. **Connection Closed:** Once the password is changed, the server will automatically close your session.
+11. **Re-Login:** You must open a new Terminal or PuTTY session and log in using your **new password**.

+---
+### Course Server Purpose
+This server is the primary environment used to introduce the basics of Linux, Bash, and Vim.
+During the first one or two weeks of the course, it provides a quick and reliable way to get started without needing to configure your own system.

+Once your virtual machine (VM) is set up, you may choose to use it as your primary development environment for the remainder of the course.
+The shared server will remain available for practice, experimentation, and completing command-line exercises.

+Keep in mind that SSH provides terminal access only.
+As a result, applications that require a graphical user interface (GUI) or graphics libraries cannot be run directly through a standard SSH session.

 ---
 ## Setting Up Ubuntu Desktop in a Virtual Machine (Do this sometime in the first week.
 Ask your Instructor and TA for help)
 **Even if you can access the course server you need to still setup a virtual machine.** The virtual machine allows you to install